-The mission of the CAHMI is to promote the early and lifelong health of children, youth and families.
-They disseminate data, information, and ideas to understand and address social determinants of health, like adverse childhood experiences and the trauma and chronic and toxic stress that can result and impact lifelong health.
+The mission of the CAHMI is to promote the early and lifelong health of children, youth, and families.
+They disseminate data, information, and ideas to understand and address social determinants of health, like adverse childhood experiences and the trauma and chronic and toxic stress that can result in and impact lifelong health.

-Summarizes research on how major adversity, such as extreme poverty, abuse, or neglect impacts the developing brain and body's stress response system, and how we can impact positive change through relationships.
+Summarizes research on how major adversity, such as extreme poverty, abuse, or neglect, impacts the developing brain and body's stress response system and how we can impact positive change through relationships.

-Pediatrician Nadine Burke Harris explains how the repeated stress of abuse, neglect, parents struggling with mental health or substance abuse issues effects on the development of the brain.
+Pediatrician Nadine Burke Harris explains how the repeated stress of abuse, neglect, parents struggling with mental health, or substance abuse issues affect brain development.
 This unfolds across a lifetime, to the point where those who've experienced high levels of trauma are at triple the risk for heart disease and lung cancer.
 It is a call to action for health professionals.

 Resources for Creating Trauma-Sensitive Classrooms and Schools

-A brief description of "Helping Traumatized Children Learn" Volumes 1 & 2 by Michael Gregory of the Trauma and Learning Policy Initiative-TLPI, 3:16)
+A brief description of "Helping Traumatized Children Learn" Volumes 1 & 2 by Michael Gregory of the Trauma and Learning Policy Initiative.

 Highlights the importance of leadership and educators in creating understanding and infrastructure that can support the teamwork among staff needed for all children to be successful.